enhance-dev/enhance.dev/app/docs/md/learn/concepts/styling/index.md

 ## Tailwind

-You can add whatever CSS tooling you are used to.
+You can add whatever CSS tooling you are comfortable with.
 Just configure it to output a CSS file to the public folder then reference it in your [`head`](/docs/learn/starter-project/head).

 <doc-callout level="none" mark="🐈💨">